9 DIY Fruit Face Masks For Glowing Skin

 9. Mango Face Mask

-Mango contains antioxidants that have anti-inflammatory effects on your skin (16).
+A mango mask contains antioxidants that have anti-inflammatory effects on your skin (16).
 It also contains beta-carotene and vitamins C and E that help fight free radicals.
 These nutrients, together, help keep your skin healthy from within.

 You Will Need